flavienbwk/sharepic/api/README.md

 All queries are `POST` queries.

-If no route were matched or a query malformed, an error `400` is returned.
+If no route were matched or a query is malformed, an error `400` is returned.
 Else, all responses are `200`.

 In any case, the response must have theses 3 parameters :